LearnWeb3DAO/Whitelist-Dapp/README.md

     // here we deploy the contract
     const deployedWhitelistContract = await whitelistContract.deploy(10);
+    // 10 is the Maximum number of whitelisted addresses allowed

     // Wait for it to finish deploying await deployedWhitelistContract.deployed();